 By applying my knowledge and skills of science and mathematics, I can engineer 3D objects which demonstrate strengthening, energy transfer and movement.
 TCH 2-12a

-Primary 6 children work as a team to build a giant tetrahedron in the gym hall.
+Children work as a team to build a giant tetrahedron in the gym hall.

 The STEM Bridge Building Project